wso2/msf4j/samples/security/README.md

-# Security-interceptor Sample
+# Security Sample

+This sample shows how to secure microservices deployed on WSO2 MSS.

-This sample demonstrate how to implement and register Interceptor with MicroservicesRunner.
+We show how to implement and register a SecurityInterceptor with MicroservicesRunner.
 There are 2 sample Interceptors are available.

 1. LoggingInterceptor - Demonstrate how to log HTTP headers from incoming request.